jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-There's not much to do here, we could repeat the above as a drill to make sure we remember the solution
+There's not much to do here, we could repeat the above as a drill to help remember the solution

 #### <span style="color:red">**RED**</span>: make it fail

-- Update `tests/test_attribute_error.py`
+- add a failing line to `test_defining_variables_to_solve_attribute_errors`
     ```python
-    import unittest
-    import module

-    class TestAttributeErrors(unittest.TestCase):

         def test_defining_variables_to_solve_attribute_errors(self):
             self.assertIsNone(module.variable_0)
             self.assertIsNone(module.variable_1)